mihail-m/CP-implementations/3-Basic-Data-Structures/README.md

       - with an array<br>
       - with a linked list<br>

-  In the general case the array representation is faster.
-A visual representation would look something like this:</p>
+  In the general case the array representation is faster.</p>

    <p align="center">
       <img src="https://github.com/mihail-m/CP-implementations/blob/master/resources/Queue.png">